 When it comes to claiming property exemptions, that spouse would only be able to claim what a single person could claim.
 It is possible to file separately even though it does seem counter-intuitive since the couple is married.

 Benefits of Filing a Joint Bankruptcy in Texas

-If the spouses have accumulated assets and debts since being married, it may a good idea that they file jointly sometimes.
-It may be too difficult to determine which assets are marital and which assets are separate property.
+If the spouses have accumulated assets and debts since being married, it might be in their best interests to file bankruptcy as a couple.
+This is because it may be too difficult to determine which assets are marital and which assets are separate property.

 In addition, filing together can reduce costs as only one filing fee and one attorney fee will be required.
 If the spouse who owes most of the debt files separately first and then the other spouse files later, additional legal and filing fees will have to be paid.
-If the spouses agree to file jointly, they may include their respective separate debts in the joint bankruptcy as well.
+However, if the spouses agree to file jointly, they may include their respective separate debts in the joint bankruptcy.

-One benefit of filing jointly is that couples can take advantage of bankruptcy exemptions to keep their property.
+Another benefit of filing jointly is that couples can take advantage of bankruptcy exemptions to keep their property.
 Texas allows for exemptions for houses, cars and other items of personal property.
 The State of Texas allows married couples to double what they can exempt over what individuals filing separately can exempt.

 If one of the spouses has come into the marriage with more debt than the other, it might be wise for that one spouse to file separately for bankruptcy.
 Further, if the couple has not acquired much in terms of community property, filing separately for bankruptcy might be wise.

-A bankruptcy attorney can assist in weighing the pros and cons listed herein to help a couple determine the best course of action.
+A bankruptcy attorney can assist in weighing the pros and cons listed to help a couple determine the best course of action.
 Every case is different, and what works for one couple may not work for another.

 An experienced Texas bankruptcy lawyer can help you analyze your finances to determine the best way possible for managing your debt.
 We can also address any concerns you have about bankruptcy as a married couple.
 Call the Law Office of Marilyn D. Garner now at 817.381.9292 for a free consultation today.